Is it safe to travel to Mexico? Your helpful health and safety guide

 Travel tips for solo travelers visiting Mexico

-Mexico is a well-established destination on the backpacker route, and increasingly has become a hotspot for solo digital nomads.
-Despite great tourism infrastructure in popular destinations, it’s important to plan ahead to help ensure your safety.
+Mexico is a well-established destination on the backpacker route and increasingly has become a hotspot for solo digital nomads.
+Despite great tourism infrastructure in popular destinations, it’s important to plan ahead to help ensure your safety while traveling alone.

 When visiting Mexico as a solo traveler: